kevinchtsang/heroes-of-the-storm-analysis/README.md

 # Heroes of the Storm Analysis
 Heroes of the Storm replay parsing and analysis, to take a deeper look at your games and make decisions backed by data.
+See where you are getting kills, who you are getting kills with, where you are getting ganked, and more.

-This pipeline is setup to process multiple games for data analysis.
+This pipeline is setup to process multiple games for data analysis, try to include as many relivant games for each map as possible.
 A data exploration tool (Shiny app) has been included to aid your analysis.

 Good luck; have fun